dzmitry-lahoda/lahoda-eth/lahoda-eth/categorization.md

-Do not categorise.
+Do not categorize.
 Follow the engineered location.

 So your categories are just overlays.

+In case of category is new write here, until solid category arises.